American Top 40: Annual countdowns

-In 1994, the show was no longer airing in the US, and would be put on hiatus a month later.

 Since 2010, the show has aired the same Top 40 year-end chart two weeks in a row, with the only differences being the optional AT40 Extras and re-cut announcements mentioning the Dick Clark's New Year's Rockin' Eve (which Seacrest also hosts) as a past event instead of an upcoming event.
 An exception to this was in 2019 when the year-end chart was aired only on the weekend before Christmas, because the decade-end chart would air the following weekend, with the normal chart resuming the first weekend of January.

-Decade-End Countdowns
+Decade-end countdowns

 In 1979, 1999, 2009 and 2019, the show aired special countdowns of the decade's biggest hits.
 In 1979 and 1999, the annual year-end countdown show was cut to one week (4 hours) to accommodate the special countdown, though in 2009, they aired a third special week after their usual two-week Top 100.
 The decade-end shows counted down the Top 50 of the 1970s, and the Top 40s of the 1990s, 2000s, and 2010s.
 There was no decade-end countdown for the 1980s.

 Substitute hosts and guest co-hosts

 Over 50 celebrities—among them radio personalities, game show hosts, and (particularly since Ryan Seacrest took over hosting duties) charting artists—have substituted for these three throughout the show's run.
-Radio announcer Charlie Van Dyke filled in for Casey a record 31 times in the 1980s.
+Radio announcer Charlie Van Dyke filled in for Kasem a record 31 times in the 1980s.